ginowangsh4/tsuro-game/README.md

 Run with test-play-a-turn:
 - Run with `./test-play-a-turn play-a-turn` to check against the game rule with Robby's code.
-- Use `./test-play-a-turn -h` to a options such as number of games to run and enable verbose display on console.
+- Use `./test-play-a-turn -h` to see options such as number of games to run and enable verbose display on console.

 Run a unit test suite:
 - Better to compile first with `javac -cp lib/junit-jupiter-api-5.0.0.jar -d bin/ src/main/*.java src/test/*.java`.
 - Then run with `java -jar lib/junit-platform-console-standalone-1.2.0.jar --class-path bin/ -c TESTNAME`.
-- You would need to specific package for the `TESTNAME` - see *Run from command line section* for more!
+- You would need to specific package for the `TESTNAME` - see *Run from command line* section for more.

 Run in IntelliJ IDEA:
 - Open project with IntelliJ -> Right click on the folder `test/` -> Click "Run All Test".

 ## Tournament over network

-Start a Network Client:
+Start a network client:
 - Make sure that the server is already running, either a local or remote host.
-- In `./`, run `java -cp bin/ tsuro.admin.Admin PORTNUMBER PLAYERNAME STRATEGY(R/MS/LS)` to connect with the host to join the tournament.
-Remember to align the port number to connect to the correct socket.
+- In `./`, run `java -cp bin/ tsuro.admin.Admin Port_Number Player_Name Player_Type(H/M) Strategy(R/MS/LS)` - only add Strategy if `Player_Type = M` - to connect with the host to join the tournament.

-Start a Localhost to Run Simple Tournament:
+Start a server to run tournament:
-- Run `src/main/Tsuro` to start a localhost server with port number 8000 which starts a tournament with one remote player and three machine player.
+- Run `java -cp bin/ tsuro.Tsuro Port_Number Number_of_HPlayer Number_of_MPlayer Number_of_RemotePlayer` to start a local server which starts a tournament with number and type of players as specified.

 ## Run from command line

-Best to compile everything first with `javac -cp lib/junit-jupiter-api-5.0.0.jar -d bin/ src/main/*.java src/test/*.java src/parser/*.java src/admin/*.java`.
+Best to compile everything first with `make`.

 To run a single class from command line, use `java -cp bin/ PACKAGENAME.CLASSNAME arg1 arg2 ...` where `arg` is the input into the main function in the class specified by `CLASSNAME`.
 - Package `tsuro` contains all Tsuro game element definition classes and their tests.